 On the other hand, you will be required to register the business with the South Africa Revenue Service (SARS) for purposes of tax returns.
 SARS combined individual income with the business revenues to determine what the sole trader pays as taxes.

 An entrepreneur will have the choice to register the business using either a fictitious name or his/her name.
-The false name will act as a trade name, and hence, one is required to file for the business name with the Companies and Intellectual Property Commission (CIPC) in the location where the business is based.
+The false name will act as a trading name, and hence, one is required to file for the business name with the Companies and Intellectual Property Commission (CIPC) in the location where the business is based.

 Company registration in South Africa